 Main actions according to TCM*: Stops bleeding by Cooling pathogenic Heat.
 Moves Blood and relieves Blood Stagnation.

-Primary conditions or symptoms for which cattail pollen may be prescribed by TCM doctors*: Traumatic bleeding Nosebleed Excessive menstrual discharge Chest pain Menstrual cramps Delayed menstruation Hematemesis Dysmenorrhea
+Primary conditions or symptoms for which Pu Huang may be prescribed by TCM doctors*: Traumatic bleeding Nosebleed Excessive menstrual discharge Chest pain Menstrual cramps Delayed menstruation Hematemesis Dysmenorrhea

 Contraindications*: This herb should not be used during pregnancy.

-In Traditional Chinese Medicine (TCM), cattail pollen are plants that belong to the 'Herbs that stop bleeding' category.
+In Traditional Chinese Medicine (TCM), Pu Huang belongs to the 'Herbs that stop bleeding' category.
 Like the name indicates these herbs tend to have hemostatic properties, meaning that they help stop various types of hemorrhages and echymosis.
 Unlike other herbs they often tend to be used externally.

-Furthermore cattail pollen are plants that are Neutral in nature.
-This means that cattail pollen typically don't affect the balance in your body.
+Furthermore Pu Huang is Neutral in nature.
+This means that Pu Huang typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of cattail pollen means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Pu Huang means that you don't have to worry about that!

-Cattail pollen also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like cattail pollen tend to slow down acute reactions and detoxify the body.
+Pu Huang also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Pu Huang tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such cattail pollen are thought to target the Spleen, the Heart, the Liver and the Pericardium.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Pu Huang is thought to target the Spleen, the Heart, the Liver and the Pericardium.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 The Pericardium is also called the "heart protector".
 It is the first line of defence for the Heart against external pathogenic influences